MOTIONSENSR

 File-Based Configuration

 A plain-text CONFIG.TXT file on the mounted drive controls everything.
 Edit it in Notepad.
 Save.
-Done.
+Your settings persist on the device even when unplugged.

 Wake AND Sleep